 It isn’t enough to say you have these programs.
 Focus on results, and use real statistics to back up your claims.
 Parents don’t want to hear about the programs, they want to know how your school will benefit their child.

-A successful open house is more than a simple meet-and-greet.
+A successful open house takes more than pulling out last year’s tricks.

 Follow these steps and your next open house will showcase an integrated and successful school.